Chad WinklerAdjunct Professor, Trumpet

 M.M., Duquesne University

-Chad Winkler joined the Pittsburgh Symphony Orchestra as fourth/utility trumpet in November 2008, and has been featured as soloist with the Pittsburgh Symphony.
-Prior to winning his current position, Winkler held positions with the Wheeling (WV) Symphony, the West Virginia Symphony and the Erie Philharmonic.
-He has also performed with the orchestras of San Francisco, Minnesota, Indianapolis, Detroit, Honolulu, Louisville, and Jacksonville, as well as acting principal trumpet with the orchestras of the the Pittsburgh Ballet and Pittsburgh Opera.
+Chad Winkler joined the Pittsburgh Symphony Orchestra as Fourth/Utility trumpet in November 2008 and has been featured as soloist with the Pittsburgh Symphony.
+Prior to winning the PSO position, Winkler held positions with the Wheeling (WV) Symphony, the West Virginia Symphony, and the Erie Philharmonic.
+He has also performed with the orchestras of San Francisco, Minnesota, Indianapolis, Detroit, Honolulu, Louisville, and Jacksonville, as well as acting Principal Trumpet with the orchestras of the Pittsburgh Ballet and Pittsburgh Opera.
 Winkler is also Principal Trumpet of the International Chamber Orchestra of Puerto Rico.

 Originally from Morgantown, WV, Winkler earned his Bachelor of Music degree from West Virginia University, where he studied with his father, Dr. John Winkler.
-Chad earned his Master of Music degree from Duquesne University, where he studied with Pittsburgh Symphony Principal Trumpet, George Vosburgh.
+Winkler earned his Master of Music degree from Duquesne University, where he studied with retired Pittsburgh Symphony Principal Trumpet, George Vosburgh.